👌

 In public beta, coming soon

-Available in iA Presenter beta for Mac
+iA Sharing is now available in iA Presenter for Mac (beta)

 A death match